 The third broad category of shopping cart systems are those that charge a modest fee, for which the merchant receives a fully-capable system that has been tested by the company as well as numerous other users.
 The level of technical support varies from one company to another, but the overall amount and quality of support and available knowledge is generally greater than for free systems.
-In this article, we will look at a shopping cart that is in this category, Avactis, from Pentasoft.
+In this article, I will look at a shopping cart that is in this category, Avactis, from Pentasoft.

 Avactis offers the standard features to be found in any decent virtual store: product listings, product details, user shopping cart management, categories, site search, user account, special offers, etc. On the company's site, they boast that Avactis allows for quick and easy storefront customization, including multiple designs and theming options.
 In addition, they state that Avactis can be integrated into an existing merchant site, which is a rare capability among the competition.